OroraTech: Field applications

-Satellites

-MOVE-II CubeSat
+FOREST constellation

 The satellite technology is based on research from the MOVE-II project at the Chair of Astronautics (LRT) at the TUM.
 During the project, a 1-Unit CubeSat was launched with SpaceX in December 2018.

-FOREST constellation
+FOREST-1 and FOREST-2

 OroraTech's first nanosatellite FOREST-1, based on the original CubeSat, was developed to reach 10 cm x 10 cm x 34 cm in size, weighing around 1.2 kg, and it was launched on 13 January 2022 as part of SpaceX's Transporter-3 rideshare mission.
 The satellite features an uncooled thermal-infrared imager for space applications, and GPU-accelerated on-orbit processing to reduce downlink latency and bandwidth for quicker wildfire alert dissemination, making it particularly efficient in tackling the issue of detecting wildfires in late afternoon images.
 A second satellite FOREST-2, once again hosted on a Lemur-2 cubesat platform, was launched on 12 June 2023 on a Falcon 9 Block 5 rocket as part of SpaceX Transporter-8 rideshare mission.